balabit/syslog-ng-gitbook/chapters/chapter_0/section_1.md

 ## Introduction

-This chapter describes how the user can install syslog-ng on Debian and on Ubuntu operating systems form our APT repository.
+This chapter describes how you can install syslog-ng on Debian and on Ubuntu operating systems from our APT repository.

 ## syslog-ng

 ## Install syslog-ng from APT repository

-The syslog-ng team has an unofficial APT repo hosted by OBS for Debian and Ubuntu.
+The syslog-ng team has an unofficial APT repository hosted by OBS for Debian and Ubuntu.
-Available version in the OBS repository :
+Available versions in the OBS repository :
  * 3.6.4
  * 3.7.1

-Packaging structure following the original one created by algernon for Debian systems.
+The packaging structure following the original one was created by algernon for Debian systems.
 This is basically a modular packaging strategy.

 Repositories are available [here][ref:obs-lbudai-36] and [here][ref:obs-lbudai-37] .